 After the war Henry Wirgin returned to reclaim his company and carried on where he left off, building Edinex cameras and later moving into SLRs, the Edixa Reflex.
 Adox also continued to build cameras.
 The Wirgin company existed till 1972.

 The Wirgin Gewirette was a cute little camera with a collapsible lens that produced 3x4 cm negatives on 127 roll film.
 The first version was made around 1932.
-It had a small viewfinder in the middle of the top plate but lacked an accessory shoe.
+It had a small viewfinder in the middle of the top plate but lacked the accessory shoe present on later versions.
 The top plate was black and could be removed to load film, it was unlocked by rotating the right knob marked 'Z'.
 The left knob marked 'F' was the wind knob.
 Two red spy windows were present at the back of the camera.

-The Gewirette could be found with a wide variety of lenses and shutters, including Ludwig Victar or Schneider Radionar lenses, and Compur, Vario, Pronto or Prontor II shutters.
+The Gewirette could be found with a wide variety of lenses and shutters, including Ludwig Victar or Schneider Radionar lenses, and dial-set Vario, Pronto, Ibsor or rim-set Compur or Prontor II shutters.
+In fact, I don't think I have ever seen any early Gewirette's that were completely identical.
 Although most had front-cell focussing lenses, examples with a helical focus unit can also be found.

-You'd be forgiven if you identified this as a Nagel Pupille, but it is in fact a Gewirette v.1 with Schneider Radionar lens with Compur shutter.
+You'd be forgiven if you identified this as a Nagel Pupille, but it is in fact a Gewirette v.1 with Schneider Radionar lens in Compur shutter.
 The lens serial number can be dated to 1932.
 The viewfinder is not original but probably borrowed from a Nagel Pupille, as it was slightly modified to make it fit.
 The presence of a focussing helicoid is also uncommon.
-This adds to the confusion with the Pupille, but on the latter the helicoid was at the base of the lens tube, whereas on Gewirettes it was at the end.
+This adds to the confusion with the Pupille, but on the latter the helicoid was on the body, whereas on Gewirettes it was at the base of the shutter.

 The second version of the Gewirette included an accessory shoe and therefore the viewfinder moved to the left.
 The shutter received two grips on either side to assist pulling out the collapsible lens.
 On the back were metal covers for the red film windows, which were missing on the first version.
 It could be found with a black or metal top plate.
 A considerable range in shutter and lens combinations existed.
-Shutters were most commonly Vario, Prontor II or Compur, but even a version with dialset Pronto shutter existed.
+Shutters were most commonly Vario, Prontor II or Compur.
 Lenses could be anything like Schneider Radionar, Steinheil Cassar, Meyer Trioplan, Rodenstock Trinar or the own branded Wirgin Gewironar, or even a Schneider Xenon.

 A transitional model was also produced.
-It had not yet the spy window covers or the grips beside the lens, but did already have an accessory shoe.
+It did not yet have spy window covers or grips beside the lens and was still painted black, but it did already have an accessory shoe.